 4:30 p.m. – 11 p.m.
 Optional networking soiree and dinner.

-Registrants canceling up to two weeks before a conference will receive a 50% refund.
+Our policy is the same as that of other online courses and in-person professional conferences.
+Registrants canceling up to two weeks before a conference or online class will receive a 50% refund.
 No refunds are given after that.
-We are unable to make exceptions to this rule, due to advance booking requirements with our caterers and hotels.
+We are unable to make exceptions to this rule, due to advance booking requirements, and the need to reserve space in each class for enrolled students.
 Please consider travel cancellation insurance whenever making travel plans.
-In the event that we must cancel a workshop and you do not wish to choose another workshop, you will receive a full refund of your payment.
+In the event that we must cancel a workshop or class and you do not wish to choose another workshop, you will receive a full refund of your payment.